DeeZhack/Clone/README.md

 # Don't copy my script or modified
 # Follow My github account
 # Fork and Start
-# I'd you have any question or any problem, Guy's You Can contact my fb page
+# If you have any question or any problem, Guy's You Can contact my fb page